Emmotes/ic_spoilers/docs/pwent.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Gutbuster Recruits** (Guess)
-> When a Champion adjacent to Pwent scores a critical hit, Pwent increases the effect of $(upgrade_name id) by 50%.
+> When a Champion adjacent to Pwent scores a critical hit, Pwent increases the effect of Can You SMELL That? by 50%.
 This can multiplicatively stack up to 50 times, with the stacks being reduced by 50% on area change.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>